-Matt Mcdougal was in two Edge productions (Macbeth, Beyond Therapy) during his time as a member of our acting ensemble.
+Ensemble member since 2010 - Matt McDougal was in two Edge productions (Macbeth, Beyond Therapy) during his time as a member of our acting ensemble.
 Matt felt that he had positive experiences at the Edge, and that he "enjoyed every second of every moment spent in the company."
 Matt is currently pursuing an acting career in Chicago, Illinois.

 Lindsay Rodger Bartlett

-Scot has a BA and MFA in theatre and studied at Webber-Douglas Academy of Dramatic Art in London.
+Ensemble member since 1989 - Scot is one of the original founders of The Edge Ensemble Theatre Company.
+He has a BA and MFA in theatre and studied at Webber-Douglas Academy of Dramatic Art in London.
 He began working professionally in 1988, and has acted and directed for the Edge frequently over the last 20 years.
 He is the author of four plays, including Stand Up, which The Edge produced in 2008.
 He played the title role in The Edge's production of Macbeth in 2010, Greg in Sylvia, The Man in Stand Up, Kipps in The Woman in Black, The Prince in Cinderella Waltz, The Man in Laughing Wild, and Frankie in Frankie and Johnny in the Clair de Lune.
 He directed Agnes of God, A Coupla White Chicks Sitting Around Talking, Waiting for Godot, and Sylvia.